neutron-org/neutron-docs/docs/neutron/dao/overrules.md

 Overrule pre-propose module allows only overrule messages to be created, thus, it takes only timelock contract address and subDAO proposal id as parameters.
 Title and description are generated automatically.

-The proposal module for overrule proposals is just properly configured regular SingleChoiceProposal module.
+The proposal module for overrule proposals is just a properly configured regular SingleChoiceProposal module.

-When the overrule proposal is going to be created, the overrule pre-propose module does some checks:
+When an overrule proposal is going to be created, the overrule pre-propose module does some checks:
-1. does the timelock contract corresponds to the subDAO
+1. does the timelock contract correspond to the subDAO
 2. is the subDAO in the DAO's subDAOs list
 3. is the proposal timelocked
-4. is the overrule proposal for this subDAO proposal already created
+4. is an overrule proposal for this subDAO proposal already created

 Those checks are needed to avoid spam and duplications.
 It's pretty crucial since the spam proposals and duplications can mislead DAO members and make the proposal that supposed to be overruled passed by washing out voting power to wrong